Osprey Mutant 38 Backpack Review

 Let’s approach the discussion with a rational perspective.
 With its 2.8 pounds weight, the Osprey Mutant 38 is very light to carry.
 A hundred grams heavier than the old version and 200 less than Variant 37.
 When empty, you do not feel it in the back.
 This characteristic is a real asset when you know the weight of all the hardware you have to lug around afterward to get up there.
 Dorsal reinforcement and even possibly the side compression straps (it will probably appeal to the most radical…).

 The straps are unadorned.
-Gone is the convoluted foam of the old version, Osprey has integrated the full band of the Variant.
+Gone is the convoluted foam of the old version; Osprey has integrated the full band of the Variant.
 A priori austere visually because it is actually very comfortable and effective.
-It’s even quite amazing how you don’t feel the charge.
+It’s even quite amazing that you don’t feel the charge.
 They are equipped with two loops to store the adjustment straps, Camelbak pipe, and hang a compact camera or even gear.

 The chest strap is height-adjustable, providing a customizable fit.
 Also, it comes equipped with a built-in whistle for added functionality and safety.
 There are classic adjustment straps for the height on the back.